 ● 70 people awaiting a kidney/pancreas;

 ● 119 people awaiting a lung;

 ● 2 people awaiting an intestine.

-Tragically, 300 people from New England died while waiting for an organ transplant in 2011.
+Tragically, hundreds of people from New England died while waiting for an organ transplant in 2013.